We decided to put together this selection of the best point and shoot cameras in an attempt to take the attention away from today’s fancy smartphones.

-One area that Fujifilm really leads the point and shoot camera market is in its viewfinder technology.
+Compact cameras with viewfinders are hard to come by, but one area that Fujifilm really leads the point-and-shoot camera market is in its viewfinder technology.
 The renowned Advanced Hybrid Viewfinder on the Fujifilm X100F provides both optical and electronic viewing (OVF + EVF), giving you the best of both worlds.

 A physical ISO dial is incorporated within the shutter speed dial, and the exposure compensation dial can now be set to a ‘C position’ for an increased +/- 5 stop range of adjustment.
 On the rear, there’s a focus lever for faster focus point selection, and most of the physical controls, buttons, and dials are on the right-hand side for easier one-handed operation.

 The electronic rangefinder’s magnification is adjustable to 2.5x or 6x for improved precision.
 Real-time parallax correction also enables more accurate framing and focusing in manual focus mode.